taranguiz/taranguiz.github.io/research.md

 **Landscape Evolution Models for Strike-Slip Faults**

-- Introducing the effect of erosion-deposition in channels affected by strike-slip faults.
+- Introducing the effect of sediments in channels affected by strike-slip faults.
 This work is an ongoing project that will be presented in the CSDMS Annual Meeting 2022 (05/2022).